alexa-ngo/notes/Implementing-Mass-Storage.md

 |Booting        | master boot record and partition table| GPT header and partition entry array |

 * GPT drive can have almost unlimited number of primary partitions.
 Microsoft has limited Windows to 128 partitions.

+* hidden partition: Hidden partition, also known as a factory recovery partition, is a primary partition hidden from the operating system.
+Only special BIOS tools may access a hidden partition.
+Sometimes PC makers hide a backup copy of an installed OS that we can use to restore the system with.
+* swap partition: Swap partitions are found in Linux and UNIX systems, where its jobs is to act like RAM when the system needs more RAM than installed.
+Windows has a similar function with a page file that uses a file instead of a partition.

+________
+#When to Partition

+We would need partitioning when:
+* install an OS on a new system
+* adding drives to an existing system

+For Windows, through the days of DOS and early Windows we use `FDISK` to partition drives.
+Now we use Disk Management and the CLI called `diskpart`.
+Linux uses `GParted` as a partitioning tool.